bytedance/bhook/README.md

 [README 中文版](README.zh-CN.md)

-ByteHook is a PLT hook framework for Android app.
+ByteHook(aka bhook) is a PLT hook framework for Android app.
 It provides an overall solution for using PLT hook in Android app, not just replacing addresses.

-Most of ByteDance's Android apps(including TikTok, Douyin, Toutiao, Xigua Video) use ByteHook as the PLT hook solution in the online environment.
+Most of ByteDance's Android apps(including Douyin, Toutiao, Xigua Video) use ByteHook as the PLT hook solution in the online environment.

 ## Features